poetic/ember-cli-fsg-list/README.md

 - groupBy     : a function
 - actionName  : string, action name in your controller

-# Emitted variables from the component to the partial template
+# Emitted variables from the component to partial template:
 - item           : Ember object, an object from the input list
 - item.\_isTitle : boolean, if this item is a group title
 - item.\_title   : string, output of the group function
-_ \_selectItem   : function, used to bubble up the action to your controller
+- \_selectItem   : function, used to bubble up the action to your controller